snowtrack/snowtrack-docs/docs/ue-glossary.md

 ### Connect to Server
 This is to configure your perforce connection and interact with remote changes.

+There are four fields that are required: Server, Username, Password and Perforce client.

+***Note: The Perforce client needs to already exist and its root directory must match the P4 One workspace.***

 ### Push
 This will reconcile all the local versions and submit its changelist to server.
 This is equivalent to submitting a changelist in the P4 One Desktop App.